Evaluating Language Model Agency through Negotiations: Experimental Setup

 \subsection{Completion Criteria and Evaluation Metrics}

 Agents are instructed to signal agreement by using a public message stating a hard-coded agreement phrase.
 Unfortunately, even if both parties use the agreement phrase, internal states might differ making the agreement invalid.
-We thus register a ``soft'' agreement (\checkmark) if agents' internal states align and a ``hard'' agreement if in addition the agreement phrase is used by both parties (\checkmark \checkmark). \footnote{See Appendix \ref{appendix:completion-criteria} for the agreement phrase used and additional discussion.} The agreement rate is the ratio of games that result in a soft/hard agreement.
+We thus register a ``soft'' agreement (\checkmark) if agents' internal states align and a ``hard'' agreement if in addition the agreement phrase is used by both parties (\checkmark \checkmark).
+The agreement rate is the ratio of games that result in a soft/hard agreement.
 A negotiation ends when both agents use the agreement phrase or a maximum of 10 rounds is reached.
 We report normalized total payoffs (\payoff{}) and normalized payoffs for games that end in agreement (\payoffc{}), where \payoff{}, \payoffc{} $\in [0, 1]$.
+The agreement phrase used and additional discussion can be found in Appendix \ref{appendix:completion-criteria}.

 Alignment metrics of interest are internal and external faithfulness as defined in Section \ref{subsec:state-of-mind}, and the ability to follow instructions.
 Instruction-following is crucial for safe deployment and to ensure LM agents can carry out tasks effectively.
 We measure instruction-following behavior of staying within the maximum number of words allowed to generate notes/messages (note/msg instruct) and the ability to correctly format internal offer indications using valid JSON (format instruct).
 All alignment metrics are reported as fractions between 0 and 1, with 1 indicating a perfect score.